 9. Use Affordable Lighting

-Cheap outdoor string lights are a staple of budget backyard landscaping.
+Outdoor string lights are a staple budget backyard idea.
 Their soft, ambient glow can turn any patio into a chill summer hangout.
 White twinkle lights cost about $6 per strand, or for a more modern look, you can pick up a strand of clear globe lights for around $9.
-Though slightly more expensive, globe light strands are usually more durable than twinkle lights, and the bulbs are easily replaced.
-Once you’ve picked up affordable bulbs, try out these budget-friendly landscape lighting ideas:
+Though slightly more expensive, globe light strands are usually more durable than twinkle lights, and the bulbs are easily replaceable.
+Once you’ve picked the kind of lights you want to install, get creative with your backyard lighting using these tips.

 Cheap Backyard Lighting Ideas